wojake/awesome-xrpl/readme.md

 [ARM 64-bit OS](https://ubuntu.com/download/raspberry-pi).
 The RPi4 @ 8GB meets the [minimum requirements](https://xrpl.org/system-requirements.html#minimum-specifications),
-it could meet the [recommended requirements](https://xrpl.org/system-requirements.html#recommended-specifications) with a bump to it's RAM to 32GB since it also has 1Gbps networking.
+it could meet the [recommended requirements](https://xrpl.org/system-requirements.html#recommended-specifications) with a bump to its' RAM to 32GB since it also has 1Gbps networking.

 - [Running an XRPL Validator on a RPi4](https://write.as/dvilela/running-an-xrpl-validator-on-a-raspberry-pi-4)